openqasm/openqasm/source/language/comments.rst

 number is assumed to be zero.

-Multiple occurrences of the version string (outside of comments) are not permitted, nor may it appear elsewhere than as the first non-comment line.
+Multiple occurrences of the version string (outside of comments) are not permitted, nor may it appear elsewhere than the first non-comment line.

 Included files
 ==============